-Wearing the right clothing in bed can have a big effect on your body temperature at night, which is why it is extra important to get your bed time attire right when it’s too hot to sleep.
-Natural fibres like cotton, linen or silk are light and breathable, and can help to absorb moisture from sweating at night, keeping the body dry and cool.
-Synthetic fibres don’t have this ability, and are more likely to leave you feeling damp and uncomfortable.
+2. Dress for the occasionWe don’t expect you to walk the red carpet, but your bedtime attire can make or break your hot flushes at night.
+Natural fibres like cotton, linen or silk are light and breathable and can absorb moisture, which keeps you feeling much more calm and collected.
+On the other hand, synthetic fibres are more likely to leave you feeling damp and uncomfortable.
 Most importantly, avoid wearing socks in bed.
-The blood vessels in your feet are closer to the skin’s surface, so wearing socks will warm the blood, making you feel hot all over.
+The blood vessels in your feet are closer to the skin’s surface, so wearing socks will warm them up, making you feel hot all over.

-If you don’t quite fancy sleeping with an ice block all night, one of the fastest ways to achieve a drop in body temperature is to take a cold shower, which will leave you feeling cool and refreshed before bed.
-It should also help you to reach the optimum temperature for sleeping sooner, helping you to drift off when your head hits the pillow.
+If sleeping with an ice block isn’t for you, one of the fastest ways to achieve a drop in body temperature is to take a cold shower!
+It’ll leave you feeling cool and refreshed before bed.
+That way, you’ll be ready and raring for sleep a lot sooner, helping you drift off when your head hits the pillow.